docsforadobe/premiere-plugin-guide/docs/intro/sample-projects.md

 or: `C:\Program Files\Adobe\Common\Plug-ins\CS6\MediaCore\\`

+!!! note
-Note that this Windows path is only recommended for development purposes.
+    This Windows path is only recommended for development purposes.

 In Xcode, set the build location for the project in File > Project Settings.
 Press the Advanced button.
 Under Build Location choose Custom, select Absolute, and set the Products path.